 TravelingTulls was not compensated for any part of this post.
 Our stays at the properties reviewed were at our own expense.
 Our views are our own.
 Read our DISCLOSURE for more information.

 Our guide to the 10 best safari camps in Africa

 We have enjoyed two photographic African safaris and have stayed at six very different luxury safari camps.
 And though they were all sumptuous, the level of comfort does vary depending on the type of camp.
 Below you’ll find descriptions of the most common types of safari camps, and our picks of the best of the best.

 - luxury lodges- permanent, fully enclosed buildings with every comfort supplied

 - rustic lodging – simpler in style, these are often on stilts with raised walkways to access other areas of camp.

 - tented camps – canvas tents, but with surprising luxury

-We have chosen these 10 exceptional game lodges based on our experience, friends’ experience, and reputation.
+I have chosen these 10 top end safari camps based on our experience, friends’ experience, and reputation.
 We haven’t stayed at all of these, but where we have, our impressions are included in the description.